fbkarsdorp/nnfit/README.md

-# Classifying Evolutionary Forces in Languages Change
+# Classifying Evolutionary Forces in Language Change

 A fundamental problem in research into language and cultural change is the difficulty of distinguishing processes of stochastic drift (also known as neutral evolution) from